FRosner/stift-und-papier/README.md

 ### Commands

 - `npm run start` to start the web app
+- `npm run desktop` to start the desktop app
 - `npm run android` to start the Android app
 - `npm run ios` to start the iOS app